OrangeOwl/Bot-Chan/README.md

     <ol>
       <li>Place one URL per line, leave NO empty lines!</li>
     </ol>
-  <li>You're all set!
-Now just run the python script and add the bot to your Anime Discord Server!</li>
 </ol>

+You're all set!
+Now just run the python script and add the bot to your Anime Discord Server!

 <h2> Or Simply Use This Bot as is</h2>